ezraodio1/STA313_Project1/.github/ISSUE_TEMPLATE/proposal-feedback.md

 assignees: ''
 ---

-Dear ream_robots: Below is the score breakdown for your proposal.
+Dear team_robots: Below is the score breakdown for your proposal.
 Details of things that should be updated/revised are provided in separate issues.
 As you address them, you should close the individual issues.

 You can do this in one of two ways: